 This LOVE causes us to DO what we were created to DO: Worship God, share the gospel, disciple others, send and support others to preach, to connect with each other, to help others – essentially to fulfill the great commission, to go and make disciples of all nations.

-In a parlor room of the Boyer residence in 1930 the Pentecostal message began to spread in Dover-Foxcroft, Maine.
+In a parlor room of the Dover-Foxcroft residence of Alfred and Vera Boyer 1930 the Pentecostal message began to spread in Dover-Foxcroft, Maine.
 The next three years saw this small group of people coming together in faith, prayer and the power of the Holy Spirit.
 They sought the will of God and with 18 members looked to join the young Assemblies of God movement on August 23, 1933.
 Two months later, on October 2, 1933, they were fully approved as a sovereign church in the Assemblies.

 Some of the charter members were: